ecanoc/SelectiveHearing/README.md

 # Selective Hearing

-This page provides the list of references described in the following paper:
+This page provides supplementary material for following paper:

 ```